librenms/librenms/doc/Support/Install Validation.md

  ### Validate from the WebUI

- You can validate your LibreNMS install from the Web UI, using the nav bar and clicking on the little Gear Icon -> Validate Config.
+ You can validate your LibreNMS install from the WebUI, using the nav bar and clicking on the little Gear Icon -> Validate Config.
  ![Validate Config Icon](/img/validate-config-icon.png)

  Then You should see the results of validate.